johnwbyrd/pennyworth/doc/plan.md

 - Ensure logs never contain full API keys or sensitive data.

 ### 8. **Cost Tracking & Reporting**
-- Store usage and cost data in DynamoDB, keyed by API key or user.
-(DynamoDB is not used for authentication or API key management.)
+- Store usage and cost data in a suitable store, keyed by API key or user.
+(No longer using DynamoDB for authentication or API key management.)
 - Publish cost metrics to CloudWatch for alerting and reporting.
 - Plan for future dashboards or automated cost reports.